EdenKupe/anarchysf/pages/a/ClaudieArsenaultandBrendaJ.Pierson,eds.md

 Pretty much what the title says, the anthology is  overwhelmingly fantasy, though with a solarpunk cast.

 T.X.
-Watson, interviewed for   Obsolete, found the mix "really cool".
+Watson, interviewed for <a href="http://obsolete-press.com/wp-content/uploads/2017/02/obso10finalwatermarksample.pdf">_Obsolete_</a>, found the mix "really cool".